Curricular Proposals—Existing Credentials

 Note on Proposals from Outside the College: If another unit outside the College asks you to lend support for a curricular proposal, please copy John Lucaites, Associate Dean for Arts and Humanities and Undergraduate Education, or Jane McLeod, Associate Dean for Social and Historical Sciences and Graduate Studies, on all correspondence.

-Department Chairs or Program Directors may propose new minors or seek change in existing minors by writing a formal letter to John Lucaites, Associate Dean for Arts and Humanities and Undergraduate Education ( asug indiana.edu), David Halloran, Assistant Dean for Undergraduate Curriculum, and the members of the College’s Committee for Undergraduate Education (CUE) describing the proposed changes and explaining why they make sense from a pedagogical and logistical standpoint.
+Department Chairs, Directors of Undergraduate Studies, and Program Directors may propose new minors or seek change in existing minors by writing a formal letter to John Lucaites, Associate Dean for Arts and Humanities and Undergraduate Education (firstname.lastname@example.org), and copying, David Halloran, Assistant Dean for Undergraduate Curriculum, describing the proposed changes and explaining why they make sense from a pedagogic and logistical standpoint.
 Extensive revisions will require additional approval.
 New minors must be approved by CUE before going forward to the Vice Provost for Undergraduate Education (VPUE) for review by the Campus Curriculum Committee (CCC) and recommendation to the Provost, with whose approval these items are then implemented.

-Department Chairs or Program Directors may propose new certificates or seek change in existing certificates by writing a formal letter to John Lucaites, Associate Dean for Arts and Humanities and Undergraduate Education (firstname.lastname@example.org), David Halloran, Assistant Dean for Undergraduate Curriculum, and the members of the College’s Committee for Undergraduate Education (CUE) describing the proposed changes and explaining why they make sense from a pedagogical and logistical standpoint.
+Department Chairs or Program Directors may propose new certificates or seek change in existing certificates by writing a formal letter to John Lucaites, Associate Dean for Arts and Humanities and Undergraduate Education and copying (email@example.com), David Halloran, Assistant Dean for Undergraduate Curriculum describing the proposed changes and explaining why they make sense from a pedagogic and logistical standpoint.
+The University Academic and Planning and Policy website outlines university procedures at "Proposing a New Certificate Program."
 After consulting with the department and requesting necessary revisions, the Associate Dean will then send the proposal on to CUE for official review.
-Those proposals CUE approves are sent on to the VPUE, the CCC, the Provost, and the Academic Leadership Council (ALC).
-Proposals for certificates of 29 or fewer credit hours are approved at the campus level and listed as information items on the Trustees agenda.
-Certificates of 30 credit hours or more require the additional approval of the Board of Trustees and the Indiana Commission for Higher Education (ICHE).
-For proposals that will ultimately need to be reviewed by ICHE, see the ICHE website (http://www.in.gov/che), especially the document.
-Although university guidelines list a minimum of 12 credit hours, certificate programs recently approved by the College require a minimum of 24–28 credit hours.
+Those proposals CUE approves are sent on to the VPUE, the CCC, the Provost, and the Academic Leadership Council (ALC), the Board of Trustees and the Indiana Commission for Higher Education (ICHE).
+Since certificate proposals require approval by the ICHE, please consult the ICHE Program Policies website, especially the document Checklist of Criteria To Be Used by the Commission in Taking Action on New Degree Programs.
+Although university guidelines list a minimum of 12 credit hours, certificate programs recently approved by the College require a minimum of 21-28 credit hours.
 Please note that the required credit hours must include any necessary prerequisites.
-Finally, the courses included in any proposal for a new certificate program should primarily be ones already taught in the university.
+Courses included in any proposal for a new certificate program should primarily be ones already taught in the university.